tg20jdk/WindowsLinucx/README.md

 > Run Sh as usual and don't forget to change the config.json!
+>
 > With this you can run Windows on Linux, Ubuntu, Debian and so on
+>
 > Exemple iso "https://drive.massgrave.dev/en-us_windows_10_enterprise_ltsc_2021_x64_dvd_d289cf96.iso" Windows Ltsc 2021
+>
+> Don't use this script for anything illegal!

 ## Run ⏳